Timestamp Converter

 - Select date and time in the right card

-- Select source timezone
+- Select the source timezone used by that date and time

 - Click convert button to get the Unix timestamp